Entangled Photon-Pair Emission in Waveguide Circuit QED from a Cooper Pair Splitter: Reduction of photons emission in presence of phonon-induced charge DQD relaxation

 The energy relaxation in a DQD can have different origins.
 For example energy can be released by emitting phonons in the substrate or by exchanging energy with the electromagnetic environment.
 The phonon induced relaxation mechanism for DQD charge qubits has been studied in Si/SiGe \cite{Wang:2013} and in GaAs/AlGaAs \cite{Hofmann:2020}.
 In particular, the decay rates associated to the phonon-assisted incoherent tunneling have been measured in a DQD as a function of the detuning $\delta$ and in the limit of large detuning $|\delta| \gg |t_{12}|$.
-The experimental results have been also compared with a theoretical model that describes the interaction between the electron in the DQD and the phonons of the substrate \cite{Hofmann:2020}.
+The experimental results have been also compared with a theoretical model that describes the interaction between the electrons in the DQD and the phonons of the substrate \cite{Hofmann:2020}.

 For $|t_{12}| \ll |\delta|$, the excited and ground states of the DQD charge qubit are strongly localized and they essentially corresponds to the states with electron on the QD1 and on the QD2.
-Using the Fermi's golden rule, one can write the transition rate for the energy decay as \cite{Hofmann:2020}
+Using Fermi's golden rule, one can write the transition rate for the energy decay as \cite{Hofmann:2020}

 where $J_{phon} (\varepsilon)$ is the so-called interaction spectral density (see appendix \ref{app:G}).
 Another possible mechanism for the energy relaxation is based on the dipole interaction between the DQD and the local fluctuating electric field due to charge noise.
-Using the Fermi-Golden rule in the regime $|t_{12}| \ll |\delta|$, the transition rate for this energy decay channel is (see appendix \ref{app:G})
+Similarly to Eq.~(\ref{eq:Gamma_rel_1}), using Fermi-Golden rule in the regime $|t_{12}| \ll |\delta|$, the transition rate for this energy-decay channel is (see appendix \ref{app:G})